-While personality tests and reading about personality types have been regarded by some as self-indulgent navel gazing, there is real value that comes from identifying your natural tendencies.
-Every personality has strengths and weaknesses, and understanding what yours are allows you take advantage of the strengths and create a plan to overcome the weaknesses.
+While personality tests and reading about personality types have been regarded by some as self-indulgent navel gazing, there is a real value that comes from identifying your natural tendencies.
+Every personality has strengths and weaknesses and understanding yours allow you to take advantage of the strengths and create a plan to overcome the weaknesses.

 The most popular personality test is the Myers-Briggs typology, but I’ve always been fascinated by the task-oriented versus people-oriented personality spectrum.
 Perhaps it’s because I am so strongly task-oriented, and I appreciate having a name for the focus I tend to place on my to-do list and getting things done.

 As with all personality types, there is no right or wrong here.
 We need a balance of both personalities within society.
 People-oriented personalities build relationships and community, while task-oriented personalities get things done, and both are important.

 Just like we need a balance of both to make the world go round, we also need to find a balance of both within our homes.

 If you’re like me, your natural bent toward one end of the spectrum or the other may be so strong that you know without a doubt which personality type you are.
 If you’re somewhere toward the middle, you may have to spend more time thinking it through.
 But either way, it’s important to capitalize on the strengths of your personality while being aware of the weaknesses so that you can look for ways to improve.

 Defining your personality type

 First, let’s look at the characteristics of both personality types to help you identify which describes you.

 Task-oriented personalities tend to: